 I don't take insurance and that might have a bearing on your decision about seeing me.

-I work with clients in the areas of depression, anxiety, and LGBT issues.
+I work with clients in the areas of depression, anxiety, sexuality, and LGBT issues.

 My fee is $95 for a 60 minute session.
 This is probably the least expensive fee in Atlanta to see a counselor in private practice with a doctorate and over 20 years experience.
 Why is this my fee?
 Simple: I discovered the hard way that many people want to see a counselor in private practice rather than one in a different setting for a wide variety of reasons.
 When I moved back to Atlanta after being away for close to 3 years, I needed to get back into therapy and I checked around to see what the going rate was for a therapist with a doctorate and over 20 years of experience and discovered that there was a time in my life when I couldn't have afforded to see someone in private practice.
 That influenced my decision to charge what I charge.

 Please don't make the mistake of equating inexpensive with ineffective, at least not with me anyway.
-It's been said that you get what you pay for.
-Well, sometimes you get more than what you pay for.
-That's my intention in my practice, plus making counseling fees more affordable when someone wants to see a therapist in private practice and for people who do not want to use their insurance.
+My intention is to make counseling fees more affordable for people who want to see a therapist in private practice and for people who do not want to use their insurance.

 How I View The Counseling Process